IanxWaifu/AimersCustoms/README.md

 ### Playstyle
 A Synchro and Ritual-based strategy revolving around **Ice Counters**.

 You gain advantage by removing Ice Counters to activate your effects, as well as using them to disrupt your opponent.
-The Ritual Monsters create a frozen tundra, reducing your opponent’s monsters’ stats.
+The Ritual Monsters create a frozen tundra, reducing your opponent’s monsters’ stats, while tbe Synchro Monsters apply effects on cards that are fully frozen.

 </details>